 Gameplay-wise, it’s a third-person RPG that focuses mainly on sword fighting, although simple spells (witcher signs) and various alchemical potions and oils also come into the equation, allowing the player to diversify and customize their playstyle to a certain degree.

 The game even features vampires, albeit you play as the hunter of monsters this time around, rather than as one of them.
-And though vampires are hardly central to the core game, the second expansion – Blood and Wine – has them as one of the main themes.
+And though vampires are hardly central to the base game, the second expansion – Blood and Wine – has them as one of the main themes.

 If you somehow haven’t played it yet, you should definitely bump The Witcher 3 up on your priority list.
 It can be played in isolation but the first two games – The Witcher and The Witcher 2: Assassins of Kings – are also excellent in their own ways, and you should definitely give them a go, too.